 Some historic locations that you visit might include ruins or abandoned buildings.
 Most likely there’ll be no artificial light to illuminate the interior, and possibly only a small amount of window light.

 When shooting in low light, the camera’s exposure time needs to be much longer than usual to allow enough light in to create a good exposure.

 If you’re hand-holding the camera, your photos will most likely be blurry due to camera shake.
-To get sharp shots when shooting in low light, use a tripod to keep your camera steady.
+To get sharp shots when shooting in low light, use an iPhone tripod to keep your camera steady.

 After tapping to set focus on your subject, check the iPhone’s screen to see if auto-exposure has given you a bright enough scene.

 If the scene appears too dark, you can increase the exposure to brighten the image.
 Simply swipe up on the screen to access the exposure slider, and keep swiping up until the image appears bright enough.

 Be careful not to over-expose the shot as you might lose detail in the brighter areas of the scene.

 While the interior might seem darkish to your eyes, after the iPhone takes the photo you’ll find the resulting image to be evenly illuminated and bright.

 If you’re not sure whether a tripod is needed, it may be best to err on the side of caution and simply use a tripod whenever you’re shooting inside a building.